-- Minerva will let you register for anything, even if you do not have the prerequisites (as long as the course has space and there are spots available for your year/program).
-It is recommended to check with your advisor and/or professors beforehand, but if there is a course you really want to take, Minerva will not prevent you from registering.
-Do so at your own risk - it is always helpful and recommended to take prerequisites before a class. - Add/Drop Period is your best friend!
-Use this time to play around with your schedule and see what works and doesn't work. - You might have had difficulties with getting into classes during registration, but during Add/Drop, people are adding and dropping classes left and right - don't fret if you don't have the perfect schedule!
-Frequently check Minerva during Add/Drop and you're likely to find an open spot in the class.
-If you're still having trouble getting into a class by the end of Add/Drop, contact either Ryan or the professor, and they will give you information on how to proceed.
+- Minerva will not always prevent you from registering for a course that you do not have the prerequisites for.
+If there is a course you really want to take despite your lack of prerequisites, do so at your own risk- it's always helpful and recommended to take prerequisites before a class, but that's up to you!
+It's recommended to check with the department offering the course and/or professors beforehand to see if it's feasible. - Add/Drop Period is your best friend!
+Use this time to play around with your schedule and see what works and doesn't work. - You might have had difficulties with getting into classes during registration, but during Add/Drop, people are adding and dropping classes left and right don't fret if you don't have the perfect schedule!
+Frequently check Minerva during Add/Drop and you're likely to find an open spot in the class!
+If you're still having trouble getting into a class by the end of Add/Drop, contact the department offering the course, and they will give you information on how to proceed.